 To align the interests of executive officers with the interests of our shareholders, each of the Named Executive Officers must maintain a minimum ownership in Quaker Houghton stock.
 For the CEO, the minimum is five times his base salary and for our other Named Executive Officers the minimum is one and one-half times the executive's base salary.
 The ownership levels must be attained by the end of five years after the later of the appointment of the person as an executive officer (including the Named Executive Officers) or the date the policy was modified.
-All of the Named Executive Officers were in compliance with the stock ownership policy as of June 30, 2020 when last reviewed by the Committee.
+All of the Company's Named Executive Officers as of June 30, 2021 were in compliance with the stock ownership policy as of that date, when last reviewed by the Committee.
 The Committee reviews the ownership levels once per year typically in the mid-year time frame.
 The Company has a hedging policy, which is described under "Employee, Officer and Director Hedging" earlier in this proxy statement.